 Mrs. Voorhees: Come, dear.
 It’ll be easier for you than it was for Jason.

 Conversely, Friday the 13th thrived on imitation, in spite of its apparent influence on a generation.
 It’s no secret that producer/director Sean Cunningham capitalised on Halloween‘s success when releasing Friday the 13th barely a year later, but he also looked to foreign cinema for influence, particularly an Italian proto slasher known as Deep Red or Twitch of the Death Nerve.
 Technically belonging to the giallo genre, the movie would feature elements that the likes of Friday the 13th would popularise on American shores, namely a sub-narrative involving a group of promiscuous teens in a summer retreat setting.
-In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries, such as The Burning, Madman and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
+In America, summer camp would become the setting most synonymous with the slasher, a spate of popular entries, such as The Burning and Sleepaway Camp among the most notable, but whenever one thinks of summer camp they think of Friday the 13th.
 For those who were unfamiliar with foreign language films, Friday the 13th proved quite the innovator, and, for those investors looking to tap into the slasher craze, an attractive financial prospect.
 In fact, the movie famously sparked a bidding war upon completion, and was the first independent film of its kind to secure distribution in the US through a major studio.

 Friday the 13th also borrows rather liberally from Black Christmas and Psycho, and does a rather fine job of it.
 As a textbook Black Christmas stalk-and-slash, the movie is a fairly tense affair, with patient POV builds and a genuinely refreshing twist.
-It also features a superior Herrmann-esque score that plays with your nerve ending like a rusted cello.
+It also features a superior Herrmann-esque score that plays with your nerve endings like a rusted cello.
 Composer and series stalwart Harry Manfredini would tinker with the ‘Friday’ theme throughout his tenure, but this is arguably the version most entrenched in conventional horror, and it does its job impeccably, often elevating events above low-budget mediocrity.
 In comparative terms, the film also benefited from a superior cast at a time when acting talent was still fractionally more than peripheral, while some rather fine cinematography from the late Barry Abrams helped to create the kind of leafy retreat that generations could relate to.

 The shadow of Hitchcock also looms large.
-The imagined connection between Pamela and her fallen offspring, though a transparent imitation of the one Norman Bates shares with his deceased mother, is executed rather wonderfully, and in local ‘lunatic’ Crazy Ralph, Cunningham even throws in the Hitchcockian, harbinger of death plot device, a character whose vocabulary seems to stretch no further ‘We’re doomed I tells you!”
+The imagined connection between Pamela and her fallen offspring, though a transparent imitation of the one Norman Bates shares with his deceased mother, is executed rather wonderfully, and in local ‘lunatic’ Crazy Ralph Cunningham even throws in the Hitchcockian harbinger of death plot device, a character whose vocabulary seems to stretch no further than ‘We’re doomed I tells you!”
 With a plethora of horror ingredients hand-picked from the tree of established success, what Cunningham delivers is a pastiche that would tick all the boxes for uneducated teenagers flocking to the theatres in their droves (the movie would manage an incredible cumulative worldwide gross of $59,754,601 on a measly budget of approximately $550,000).
 However derivative Cunningham’s master plan, he stole from the best and managed to pass it off as something fairly original.

 But the movie’s real strength lies in Tom Savini’s practical effects, a series of grisly, largely uncut murders that would set the tone for a decade of Jason-led brutality.
 Unlike Halloween, Friday the 13th scrapped bloodshed of the largely implied variety for painstaking attention to graphic brutality.
 Axes in the face, spears through the throat, arrows protruding from every orifice imaginable; it was all quite the novelty back in 1980, and, for American teenagers, a rebellious outlet that provided vicarious thrills for a generation nurtured during the civil rights movement.
 The censorship boards would soon unleash the shackles, but for a brief period there were no limits to what the likes of Savini could do, and in a pre-certificate home video market, no regulations on the extent of the depravity, resulting in some of the finest feats of practical effects artistry the industry had ever known.
 According to Making Friday the 13th: The Legend of Camp Blood by author David Grove, Cunningham wanted his picture to be ‘shocking’ and ‘visually stunning’, and for the most part he succeeded.